odoo/documentation/accounting/bank/setup/foreign_currency.rst

 Configure currencies
 --------------------

-Once the Odoo is configured to support multiple currencies, you should activate the currencies you plan to work with.
+Once the Twenty20 is configured to support multiple currencies, you should activate the currencies you plan to work with.
 To do that, go the menu :menuselection:`Configuration --> Currencies`.
 All the currencies are created by default, but you should activate the ones you plan to support. (to activate a